IMPORTANT CHANGES TO REPEAT PRESCRIPTION ORDERING

 New Seating, Waiting Room BP Monitor with Privacy Screen

 Thanks to Section 106 funding, we have been able to replace our seating in our downstairs waiting room.

 It has also funded a waiting room blood pressure monitor for our patients to use.
 If you have a long term condition and your annual review or medication review is due, or if a clinician has advised you to have your blood pressure checked, you are invited to use our machine.
 Please follow the instructions on the wall, or at the back of the machine.
 Your BP reading will be printed out.
-Please write your name and d.o.b. on the slip and pass it to a member of our Patient Co-ordination team on reception.
+Please write your name and date of birth on the slip and pass it to one of our Patient Coordinators on reception.
 They will then ensure this is added to your medical record.
 This machine, the privacy screen and the chair, has been purchased using Section 106 monies for the use of our patients.

 N.B.
 Can we please ask parents with small children, to ensure they do not allow their children to play with this equipment.

 We would like to welcome Anita Rumming to our team.
 Anita has 11 years experience of working in General Practice and therefore brings a wealth of knowledge with her.

 University Hospitals of Leicester (UHL) NHS Trust

 What are Patient Partners?

 Individuals who have been patients or carers of patients at any of the UHL hospitals of Leicestershire and Rutland such as the Leicester Royal Infirmary, Glenfield Hospital, Leicester General Hospital or Loughborough Hospital.

 They have volunteered to put forward the patients’ points of view about treatment with the intention of improving the quality of care, treatment and respect for patients from the medical, nursing and administrative staff of the hospitals.